honeyhiveai/cookbook/observability-tutorial-python/README.md

 - `observability_tutorial.py`: The main Python script demonstrating the RAG pipeline with observability
 - `README.md`: This file, containing instructions and explanations
-- `requirements.txt`: File containing package requirements (not shown in the provided snippets)
+- `requirements.txt`: File containing package requirements
+- `Dockerfile`: Configuration file for building a Docker image (if using Docker)
+- `.env`: File for storing environment variables (not included in repository)

 ## Notes